Institute for ADHD and Disruptive Behavior Disorders Special Combined Externship

 - Participation in seminars and other education opportunities

 The extern will receive training in cognitive-behavioral case conceptualization.
 With the guidance and support of a staff psychologist, the extern will prepare a case presentation to present at a team meeting.
 Case presentations usually consist of a conceptualization, brief literature review, and overview of the treatment approach.
-This practice exercise aims to help prepare students for the advanced training requirements of internship.
+This practice exercise aims to help prepare students for advanced training requirements of internship.
 Externs can also assist in presentations given to the NYU academic community, as well as to local community organizations and professional groups.

 Opportunities may arise for externs to participate in clinical research projects that are being conducted by staff psychologists.